 On the other hand, not all societal facets mirror this progressive narrative.
-The LGBTQ+ community, for instance, finds itself navigating a labyrinth of legal and cultural hurdles, further exacerbated by the largely unfavourable societal outlook.
+Morocco's LGBTQ+ community, for instance, finds itself navigating a labyrinth of legal and cultural hurdles, further exacerbated by the largely unfavourable societal outlook.
 The dissonance between the progressive strides in some domains and the existing prejudices in others presents a nuanced narrative.
-As Morocco continues its journey towards fostering a more inclusive society, there unfolds a dichotomy of progress and prejudice, acceptance and aversion, painting a vivid picture of a country at the crossroads of tradition and modernity.

 Accessibility in Morocco

-Morocco has focused on enhancing infrastructure in the urban transport sector, especially considering that 60 percent of the population resides in urban areas.
+Morocco has focused on enhancing infrastructure in the urban transport sector, especially considering that around 60 percent of the population resides in urban areas.
 With the support of the World Bank and a grant from the Japanese government, the Programme-for-Results Urban Transport Programme is working to connect people, particularly those with limited mobility, to job and economic opportunities.

 Marrakesh has led the way, piloting an initiative to improve urban accessibility infrastructure.
 The Marrakesh model is being adopted by other cities planning substantial public transport infrastructure projects, which is crucial for meeting the sharp rise in urban mobility demand.